443515_not-searchable

 After checking the questionnaires, the prices are thereafter put through tests, which identifies duplicates and observations with large price changes from the previous month.
 The price material are then sorted by item and region and further edited.
 Finally, prices are controlled at item level and item group level.
 Generally firms are not contacted during the editing process.

-Indices at micro level are calculated for each commodity by an unweighted geometric mean.
-Aggregation to higher levels is done by the Laspeyre formula where the weights are based on consumption in households in National Accounts.
-The price reference period is December and short-term indices are chained to long-term indices where the index reference period 2015 = 100.
+Indices at micro level are calculated for each commodity in each region (the country is divided into 8 different regions) by an unweighted geometric mean.
+Each regional index is then weighted into a national index for each commodity based on turnover shares.
+Aggregation to higher levels is done by the Laspeyre formula where the weights are based on the National Accounts.
+Weights are updated annually and price updated to the reference period.
+The price reference period is December and short-term indices are chained to long-term indices where the index reference period is 2015, i.e. 2015 = 100.

-The all-item CPI index is also presented with seasonally adjusted figures, applying the X12ARIMA method.
+The all-item index is also presented with seasonally adjusted figures, applying the X12ARIMA method.

 Data collected from firms and households are subject to secrecy and are to be kept or destroyed in a secure manner.
 Any use of the data must be in accordance with the rules set out by the Data Inspectorate.